ethereum/execution-apis/src/engine/shanghai.md

 1. Client software **MUST** place responses in the order given in the request, using `null` for any missing blocks.
 For instance, if the request is `[A.block_hash, B.block_hash, C.block_hash]` and client software has data of payloads `A` and `C`, but doesn't have data of `B`, the response **MUST** be `[A.body, null, C.body]`.

-1. Clients that support `engine_getPayloadBodiesByRangeV1` **MAY NOT** respond to requests for finalized blocks by hash.
+1. Clients **MAY NOT** respond to requests for finalized blocks by hash.

 1. This request maps to [`BeaconBlocksByRoot`](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#beaconblocksbyroot) in the consensus layer `p2p` specification.
 Callers must be careful to use the execution block hash, instead of the beacon block root.